HubReb/imitkd_ast/README.md

 ```
 conda env create -f environment.yml
 ```
+Note that this process may take several minutes.
 Then activate the environment, change into the fairseq directory and install fairseq:

 ```
+conda activate train
 cd fairseq
 pip install .
 ```